SethCram/linguists-client/README.md

     sudo nginx -t
     sudo service nginx restart
     ```
-    1. if SELinux is being used, tell it to allow httpd traffic: `sudo setsebool -P httpd_can_network_connect 1`

-7. navigate to the public IP address using http (e.g. http://[publicIPAddress]) and the frontend should be visible or use curl to verify `curl http://[publicIPAddress]`
+8. navigate to the public IP address using http (e.g. http://[publicIPAddress]) and the frontend should be visible or use curl to verify `curl http://[publicIPAddress]`
-8. verify that it's connected to the backend at port 8000 by clicking on the dropdown and seeing if it breaks
+9. verify that it's connected to the backend at port 8000 by clicking on the dropdown and seeing if it breaks